The best full-frame compact cameras in 2025: a short list, but a great one!

 The Leica Q3 is one hell of a camera.
 The images from the 60MP sensor are breathtaking, with Leica processing effectively making every shot a keeper.
 While the lens is fixed at 28mm, Leica’s digital crop feature enables you to zoom in digitally at fixed levels; you lose image size as you ‘zoom’, but it does make the camera feel most versatile in the field,

 The autofocus system is rapid and responsive for zone focusing, with accomplished human and eye detection technology.
 However, we found during testing that the animal detection technology was poor, seemingly identifying more inanimate objects than animals.
-That aside, I reckon the Leica Q3 might be the best camera you can buy for the pleasure of walking around and shooting, irrespective of the premium price.
+That aside, I reckon the Leica Q3 might be the best camera you can buy for the pleasure of walking around and shooting, irrespective of its premium price.

 ✅ Variable Optical Low-Pass Filter: world’s first variable optical low-pass filter allows users to switch its effects on or off, optimizing detail while minimizing the risk of moiré patterns.